 Now, let’s talk about cost.
 The QuickBooks app is free and but the program itself does cost a small fee.
 However, they offer a 30-day free trial program if you’d like to test it out.
-After that, plans range from $10 – 24 for the first six months and then rise to $13 to $40 per month after that.
+After that, plans range from 10 – 24 dollars for the first six months and then rise to 13 to 40 dollars per month after that.
 In essence, it’s a must-try if you’re looking for more organized finances.
 So test out QuickBooks and see what you think!

 Zip Schedules is a must-have app for small business owners who work in a variety of industries.
 It allows for workers and small business owners to communicate in unique ways no other app does.

 Zip Schedules is at its core a scheduling app, but it goes much deeper than your basic scheduling program.
 For one, it allows you to communicate live with your co-workers and employees to discuss schedule changes, move changes around instantly, view who is covering what shift, and it can be used on both your desktop and app interchangeably.

 Employees also get instant notifications once a new schedule is posted by the owner and can let their boss know if they can’t make it into work directly through the app.
 A manager can then open up a shift to team members for them to take advantage of the extra shift which also reduces the hassle worry of someone not showing up for a shift.

 Small business owners can also fill out an online schedule in just seconds which updates everyone on the app.
 There’s even a 30-day trial for small business owners to test out Zip Schedules, so check it out and see how this new scheduling software can change your small business today!